 Diverticular Disease Priority Setting Partnership

-Bowel Research UK and Guts UK are collaborating on a Priority Setting Partnership for diverticular disease.
-We’re excited to work with Guts UK and interested patients, carers and healthcare professionals on this brand new project.
+Bowel Research UK and Guts UK collaborated on a Priority Setting Partnership for diverticular disease.
+We were excited to work with Guts UK and interested patients, carers and healthcare professionals on this project.

 What is diverticular disease?